rafaelhenrique/aws_iot_raspberry_pi/README.md

 # Important note

 To send data to topics you need create Thing on AWS IoT.
-See doc on instructables to create yout Things and acquire your keys on AWS IoT.
+See doc on instructables to create your Things and acquire your keys on AWS IoT.

 # Read docs on instructables